cmstead/async-flow-control/README.md

 There can be a better way.

-Although Async Flow Control is simply a conditional library at the moment, it already packs a lot in.
-It is possible to easily combine mixed APIs using promises, callbacks and synchronous calls under a unified interface.
-Have a look at the following example:
+Async Flow Control (AFC) is a flow control system for handling conditional behaviors in async code.
+AFC handles callbacks and synchronous calls under a unified interface, without modification or wrappers.

+Writing conditional logic in async code can be done in the same number of lines as handling promise resolution:

 ```javascript
 const asyncFlowControl = require('async-flow-control');